 Yes, that’s right.
 Currently, MyHeritage DNA only offers autosomal testing.

 I’m sorry if you are disappointed by that.
 I thought though that it was only best to describe the other forms of testing just so that you know what is available.

-I will discuss alternative companies that you can go with in the next section if you are interested in conducted a full DNA test.
+I will discuss alternative companies that you can go to within the next section if you are interested in conducting a full DNA test.